M4rwaneX/dingooChallenge/README.md

 ## About the code

 Every plots that I have used is available in the differents `.py` files.
+Each method is describe and what it should ouput.

+Note: I am aware that this is not flexible enough to be able to receive other types of data (for exemple another type of excel etc).
+I thought about a pipeline that would probably support the whole thing but I don't think I will have time to implement it before saturday.
+This one is robust enough as long as columns names are respected.

 ## EDA (Exploratory Data Analysis)